zhouyangze/zhouyangze.github.io/_pages/about.md

 2. Reviewer of IEEE Power Engineering Letter
 3. Reviewer of IEEE Internet of Things Journal
 4. Reviewer of IEEE Computational Intelligence Magazine
+5. Reviewer of IEEE Power and Energy Magazine
-5. Reviewer of Applied Energy
+6. Reviewer of Applied Energy
-6. Reviewer of Electric Power Systems Research
+7. Reviewer of Electric Power Systems Research
-7. Reviewer of IET Renewable Power Generation
+8. Reviewer of IET Renewable Power Generation
-8. Reviewer of IET Electrical Engineering
+9. Reviewer of IET Electrical Engineering

 ### Student Services
 1. Teaching Assistant in Energy Internet (ELEC7011) at HKU (195 Students)